 Cheshire East Borough Council

-PROVISION OF HOME TO SCHOOL PLANNING AND CONTRACT MANAGEMENT SYSTEM [LOT 1] AND PUBLIC TRANSPORT ASSET DATABASE AND PUBLICITY PRODUCTION SYSTEM [LOT 2]
+PROVISION OF HOME TO SCHOOL PLANNING AND CONTRACT MANAGEMENT SYSTEM (LOT 1) AND PUBLIC TRANSPORT ASSET DATABASE AND PUBLICITY PRODUCTION SYSTEM LOT 2)

 SCHEDULE 7

 DECLARATION

 I/We certify that the information supplied by me/us in this document is accurate to the best of my/our knowledge.
 I/We understand that the giving of false or incomplete information could result in my/our exclusion from the quotation exercise and may result in Criminal Proceedings.